 Start by preheating your oven, with the bread stone in it, to 500 degrees.
 Yup.
 Crank that baby up.
 Remove the pizza dough from the fridge, split, and form into two tight balls.
 Let them rise for an hour.

 While the oven is heating up and the dough is rising, start your pizza “sauce.”
-Add your bacon to a hot cast iron skillet or sauté pan on medium heat.
+Add your bacon to a pre-heated cast iron skillet or sauté pan on medium heat.
 Cook the bacon about halfway.
 Once the bacon is cooled, chop into bitesize pieces.

 Remove most of the bacon grease except for about a tablespoon or two, turn heat to medium low and add your finely chopped shallot and apple.
 Add a pinch of salt too.
 Cook this down for the next thirty or forty minutes, stirring regularly, and adding some liquid to deglaze when it starts to stick.
 Perhaps a little beer, or even some white wine.
 The shallots and apples will become caramelized and soft.